Sv443/BetterYTM/README-summary.md

 ## Plugins:
 BetterYTM supports plugin userscripts that can be installed in parallel and can make use of BetterYTM's pre-existing API.
+Check out the [official plugin template](https://github.com/Sv443/BetterYTM-Plugin-Template) for a quick start.

 <!-- <{{PLUGINS}}> -->
 <!-- THIS IS GENERATED CONTENT - DO NOT MODIFY DIRECTLY -->